kevgo/cucumber-sort/README.md

 condiments at the end.

 This is what _cucumber-sort_ helps you with.
 It enforces a specific order of steps in your Cucumber files.

-Let's have it collect all the steps used in our test suite for us:
+On first use, let's have it collect all the steps used in our test suite for us:

 <pre type="shell/command" allow-error>
 cucumber-sort check --record